-Then in early 2021 this past winter my oldest eight year old son saw my Fox RC car and asked me if it worked.
+Then in 2020 my son saw my Fox RC car and asked me if it worked.
 I got curious if I could get it running again and what is going on in the world of RC.

 Hobby shops with Tamiya RC now don't seem as close by as they used to.
 However, the internet is now an amazing marketplace.
 I began looking for parts and kits that would be fun introductions to RC for my kids.
 It wasn't long before I found a hobby shop with one Tamiya Grasshopper 2 kit and all the past online activity in the 2000's and 2010's.

 The next morning we were building our first Tamiya RC together.
 It all came back to me, why I loved the brand and experience.
 Each kit is a story, a sort of charter in our lives like a family pet we care for.
-I'm surprised at the availability of some 30+ year old kits, parts, and the prices.
-When I was last in the thick of RC in the 80's the shelf vs. use didn't cross my mind.
+I'm surprised at the availability of some 30+ year old kits, parts -and the prices.
+In the 80's collecting didn't cross my mind.
 I simply had cars I enjoyed using and fixing.
 Now I'm enjoying getting back into the RC experience.